Nouvelle AI: Motivation

 The differences between nouvelle AI and symbolic AI are apparent in early robots Shakey and Freddy.
 These robots contained an internal model (or "representation") of their micro-worlds consisting of symbolic descriptions.
 As a result, this structure of symbols had to be renewed as the robot moved or the world changed.
 Shakey's planning programs assessed the program structure and broke it down into the necessary steps to complete the desired action.
 This level of computation required a large amount time to process, so Shakey typically performed its tasks very slowly.

 Symbolic AI researchers had long been plagued by the problem of updating, searching, and otherwise manipulating the symbolic worlds inside their AIs.
 A nouvelle system refers continuously to its sensors rather than to an internal model of the world.
 It processes the external world information it needs from the senses when it is required.
 As Brooks puts it, "the world is its own best model--always exactly up to date and complete in every detail."
 A central idea of nouvelle AI is that simple behaviors combine to form more complex behaviors over time.
 For example, simple behaviors can include elements like "move forward" and "avoid obstacles."
 A robot using nouvelle AI with simple behaviors like collision avoidance and moving toward a moving object could possibly come together to produce a more complex behavior like chasing a moving object.

-The frame problem
+Frame problem

 The frame problem describes an issue with using first-order logic (FOL) to express facts about a robot in the world.
 Representing the state of a robot with traditional FOL requires the use of many axioms (symbolic language) to imply that things about an environment do not change arbitrarily.
 Nouvelle AI seeks to sidestep the frame problem by dispensing with filling the AI or robot with volumes of symbolic language and instead letting more complex behaviors emerge by combining simpler behavioral elements.

 Embodiment

 The goal of traditional AI was to build intelligences without bodies, which would only have been able to interact with the world via keyboard, screen, or printer.
 However, nouvelle AI attempts to build embodied intelligence situated in the real world.
 Brooks quotes approvingly from the brief sketches that Turing gave in 1948 and 1950 of the "situated" approach.
-Turing wrote of equipping a machine "with the best sense organs that money can buy" and teaching it "to understand and speak English" by a process that would "follow the normal teaching of a child."
+Turing wrote of equipping a machine "with the best sense organs that money can buy" and teaching it "to understand and speak English" by a process that would "follow the normal teaching of a child".
 This approach was contrasted to the others where they focused on abstract activities such as playing chess.